 For decades and since the early days of computing, having the right information available, easily accessible, at the appropriate level of detail, and on a timely basis has been the desire of management at all levels.

-Keeping project stakeholders informed is a crucial component to running a successful project.
-The purpose of project schedules and status reports is not just to generate more data for the sake of it, but to provide the right information to the right person at the right time.
+Keeping project stakeholders informed with project status reports is a crucial component to running a successful project.
+The purpose of project schedules and project status reports is not just to generate more data for the sake of it, but to provide the right information to the right person at the right time.

 So, how is this best achieved?

 IT systems and project scheduling software are capable of generating vast quantities of data.